Eye For Film >> Movies >> Antebellum (2020) Film Review

 The conscious effort to imagine this territory is something starkly absent from the mainstream of US cinema.
 The wake-up call of 12 Years A Slave had to come from outside, but it is a potent and necessary thing for US filmmakers to address this issue with enough funding and support to do it well, and the more so with a female-centred narrative.
 Although men's stories are also addressed, there is a particular focus on the treatment of enslaved women and on the misogynoir which remains very much a part of the present. importantly, however, this is not simply a story about victimhood or about black women who need to be saved by others.
 Monáe gives her heroine beauty, elegance, wit and ferocity, reminding us that the worst kinds of incivility can be met with more than civil resistance.
 Gabourey Sidibe, meanwhile, is delightful as a different kind of modern woman - one who has liberated herself from cloying social taboos and demands to have a good time.

 Moments of comedy are essential in a story which, elsewhere, is agonisingly bleak.
 There are several abrupt changes of tone in the course of the narrative but Bush and Renz handle them with aplomb and, in doing so, remind us of the particular ability of prejudice to seize control of our emotions, distorting our perspectives.
 It's a film which examines the psychological aspects of slavery and of learned submissiveness as part of a minority group without losing sight of the physical violence which always remains close to the surface.
 Yet there are also stealthier elements to the narrative, so that far from being a merely polemical film, this emerges as a trickier, less easily defined piece of art.
 It's rooted in the tradition of the Southern Gothic - often fertile ground for outsiders - inviting us to question when we are as much as where.
 In the elevator, a small white girl in a pretty white dress urges Veronica to be silent.
 Where has she come from?
+The mundane explanation does not reduce her symbolic weight.
 Standing in the corridor, she might make you think of The Shining, but she's an echo of something else.

 The technical work here is excellent.
 Pedro Luque's cinematography carries us between decades and centuries, prompting a growing awareness of the illusory.
 Mary Zophres' costumes are a marvel to behold.
 There's a boldness about every aspect of the production which gives it both authority and charisma.
 The score by Roman GianArthur Irvin and Nate 'Rocket' Wonder is the icing on the cake, giving the action scenes an epic quality that will have you on the edge of your seat.
 If you have struggled to understand why flags and statues matter, this film is a wake-up call.
 If you have always known, and felt the weight of the past bearing down on you, then here, at last, is a battle cry.